- 1 Scientific Classification

 Spider beetles belong to the family Anobiidae, and the subfamily Ptininae.
 There are about 500 categories of beetles in this family.
-Spider beetles have ball–shaped bodies and have elongated, thin legs.
+Spider beetles have ball–shaped bodies and elongated, thin legs.
 They don”t have wings like the other beetles.
 Their length may vary from 1 – 5mm.
-They may produce their offspring twice or thrice in a year.
-The Larvae as well as the grown up beetles feed on decaying flesh, rotting plants etc.
+They may produce their offspring twice or thrice a year.
+The Larvae as well as the grown-up beetles feed on decaying flesh, rotting plants, etc.

 Spider beetles are much smaller, and to a certain extent, they resemble little spiders because of their long legs and comparatively big and spherical shaped abdomens.
 That’s how they got their name.

 Ptinids cannot be considered as common destructive insect, but in some circumstances they may increase their number and may cause destruction.
 These scavengers are mainly present in pantries, museums, grain mills, warehouses and attics where there are the droppings of birds, bats, or rodents.

 Matured American Spider beetles may be about 1.5 – 3.5mm long.
 Their belly will be glittering with dark reddish-brown to black shades.
 Yellow or cream colored hairs provide a covering to their head, thorax, legs, and antennae.